IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 289

 Description
-: ATSC Link-Layer Protocol frames, as described in section 5 of the A/330 Link-Layer Protocol specification, found at https://www.atsc.org/atsc-documents/type/3-0-standards/, beginning with a Base Header
+: ATSC Link-Layer Protocol frames, as described in section 5 of the {{A/330}} Link-Layer Protocol specification, beginning with a Base Header
 {: spacing="compact"}